dzervas/homelab/README.md

 192.168.0.10
 ```

 And copy the default config `server.yml` to `~/.homelab` directory.
-It's documented.
+Change it according to your needs, it's documented.

 ```bash
 cd ansible